 The provincial plan offers guidance on a wide range of operational issues and is informed by both Alberta’s Relaunch Strategy and expert advice from the province’s Chief Medical Officer of Health.

-Schools across Alberta will return to near-normal operations (in-school instruction, with health and safety measures in place) at the beginning of the 2020-2021 school year.
+Schools across Alberta returned to near-normal operations (in-school instruction, with health and safety measures in place) at the beginning of the 2020-2021 school year.
 Premier Jason Kenney and The Hon.
 Adriana LaGrange, Minister of Education, made the announcement on July 21, 2020.

 This decision is one of 3 scenarios that the provincial government considered in its school re-entry plan: